ben-rogerson/agency-webpack-mix-config/README.md

 <p><img width="100%" style="max-width:650px;" src="src/images/demo-logo.png" alt="Icon"></p>

-A capable website/webapp config built for the modern web agency.

 Featuring a top-class developer experience and simple filing system for your project assets, this config provides a solid platform for your next website (or web app).

 ## Features